PaydayDre/sem-1/use-cases/use-case-8.md

 ### Preconditions

-The Database has the employee information.
+The Database allows for sorting the population & continents

 ### Success End Condition

-The employee information is deleted from the database.
+The population of all cities in a continent are organized from largest to smallest.

 ### Failed End Condition

-The employee information is not deleted from the database.
+The population of all cities in a continent are not organized from largest to smallest.

 ### Primary Actor

-HR Advisor.
+Census Evaluator

 ### Trigger

-The employee no longer works for the company.
+A report is requested on the population of cities in a continent from largest to smallest.

 ## MAIN SUCCESS SCENARIO

-1. HR advisor deletes employee information to the database.
+1. A report is provided on the population of all cities in a continent sorted from largest to smallest.

 ## EXTENSIONS